-This Dark Chocolate and Coconut Roasted Almond Butter is a delicious twist on basic almond butter.
+This chocolate almond butter is a delicious twist on a basic almond butter recipe.
 It has a rich chocolate flavour and infused with flecks of unsweetened shredded coconut.
 Perfect for bread, fruit or just eating with a spoon!

-Hey guys!
-How are you?
-How was your weekend?
-The weather was super nice (sunny, not warm) around these parts so it was a great time to get some yard work done.
-Guess what I read this past weekend?
-May is BBQ month!
-Man, I’m usually always late to the party with these food days, holidays and months.
-How can I keep up with it all?
-Practically impossible, right??
-We (hubby) love to bbq year round though.
-In the colder months when hubby goes outside I stand inside and watch him and pretend to lock him out….hehehe.
+We love to BBQ year-round though.
+In the colder months when hubby goes outside to grill, I stand inside and watch him and pretend to lock him out, LOL.
 What can I say?
 I love to tease.
-My bad.
-While I don’t have a bbq recipe for you today, I do have something delicious!
+While I don’t have a BBQ recipe for you today, I do have something delicious!

-Because it’s Monday, you need a little somethin’ somethin’ to get you out of bed, kick you in the butt and get your day going….am I right?
+Because it’s Monday, you need a little something to get you out of bed, kick you in the butt and get your day going, am I right?
 The waft of coffee sometimes just don’t cut it.
 Temptations of chocolate covered anything?
 Yeah, that should do it.
 This is where my mind is at this morning.
 Well, pretty much any morning.

 - 2 cups whole unsalted almonds

-- Remove from oven and place directly in food processor or blender (I used a Kitchen Aid 12 cup processor).
-Process for 8-10 minutes, scraping down sides every couple of minutes, or as necessary.
-Note - the mixture will initially look very powdery and dry (this is completely normal, just go with it; eventually the almonds will break down and will be smooth and creamy).
-Also, depending on the power of the processor or blender you are using, the process may take a little longer, but that's ok.
+- Process for 8 to 10 minutes or until creamy, stopping to scrape the sides of the processor with a spatula every couple of minutes (or as necessary).
+Note: The mixture will initially look very powdery and dry (this is completely normal, just go with it; eventually the almonds will break down and will be smooth and creamy).
+Also, depending on the power of the processor you are using, the process may take a little longer, but that's okay.

-- Once mixture is smooth and creamy, add salt, dark chocolate and coconut oil and blend for another minute or two until chocolate is melted and everything is combined.
-Add shredded coconut and blend about a minute (mixture will be quite liquid, but will solidify once in fridge).
-Place in a container and store in fridge.
-Leave out for 5-10 minutes before using so it will soften slightly and become spreadable.
-Enjoy!
+- Once mixture is smooth and creamy, add salt, dark chocolate and coconut oil and process for another minute or two until chocolate is melted and everything is combined.